 I recently went on a short escape to Barcelona!
-I only had two full days to see all I wanted to see, so I couldn’t really feel my feet at the end, but it was all worth it!
+I only had two full days to see all I wanted to see, so I couldn’t really feel my feet at the end.
+But it was all worth it!
 On the first day I visited Park Guëll, the Sagrada Familia, Passeig de Gràcia, La Rambla and the Barri Gòtic (Gothic Quarter).
 The sun was already setting when I turned east from La Rambla towards the Barri Gòtic.
-Soon it was completely dark, since it was still early springtime.
+Soon it was completely dark, since it was still early in the year.
 Thankfully, most of the shops were still open and I had a wonderful time window shopping in Barri Gòtic.
-The lights made every window display seem even more attractive.
+The lights made every window display seem even more magical.

 Cockroach Necklaces and Porcelain Camels

 This historic character gives the Barri Gòtic a very romantic charm, especially when you see all the quirky shops selling fancy hats, decadent art objects, antique knick knacks, and, of course, stylish cockroach necklaces.
 The shop selling these necklaces is called La Basilica Galeria.
 The gallery was a treasure trove of unconventional, though strangely alluring items, mostly jewellery and perfumes.
 You can find it a stone’s throw away from the Barcelona Cathedral.
 I recommend having a look inside, even if you aren’t planning on buying a broccoli bracelet.